Secrets Of Prime Rib And Other Beef Roasts

 2) Make it as round as possible.
 When you have bare nekkid meat, it is sort of tear-drop shaped.
 Press on the sides squishing it into a round tube.
 Tie it with string every inch or two to hold it round.

 3) Dry brine.
-Sprinkle it with 1 tablespoon Morton's Kosher Salt or 1 1/2 teaspoons table salt for 5 pounds trimmed meat.
-Do not oversalt!
-You can always add salt but you can't take it out.
+Sprinkle it with 1/2 teaspoon kosher salt per pound of trimmed meat (1/4 teaspoon table salt).
 Wrap in plastic wrap, and put it in the fridge.
 This is a method called dry brining.
 The salt is sucked into the meat, seasons it, and it messes with the protein structure to help retain moisture.
 There is a lot of meat to penetrate, so you can use the salt generously, but don't make a thick cake of it.

 You can make a fine gravy with just the meaty trimmings from the roast, but it will be better if you add some bones.
 Throw the bones on a hot grill or in the oven until they are brown on the outside.
 If you have a bandsaw, cut the bones in half lengthwise so more marrow is exposed or have your butcher do it.
 Get a big pot and put all the bones in it.
 Add the meaty trimmings with the fat attached.
 Don't throw all the fat in.
 Add everything else.
 If there is no leftover rub, add some of thyme, rosemary, and garlic powder.
 Turn it on low and let it simmer for about 3 hours, lid off.
 Occasionally skim off any foamy scum.
 Don't worry about skimming the fat yet.
 And don't worry about alcohol, most of it boils off.
 There's far less left in than there is in vanilla extract.
 Nobody will get tipsy.
 Your kids won't be led down the path of degradation.